-We’ll cover the top VPNs for circumventing the GDPR restrictions in detail, but if you haven’t got the time to read the whole article, here is a summary of our top picks.
+In this article, we’ll cover the top VPNs for circumventing the GDPR restrictions in detail, but if you haven’t got the time to read the whole article, here is a summary of our top picks.

 - IPVanish Fast network of servers popular with Kodi users and torrenters.
-Doesn’t flinch when accessing GDPR restricted content.
+Doesn’t flinch when accessing GDPR-restricted content.

 - PrivateVPN No issues getting around the GDPR with dozens of servers located outside the EU.

-The Best VPNs for GDPR Blocked Websites
+The Best VPNs for GDPR-Blocked websites

 Of course, not all VPN service providers offer a comparable service.
 They differ in terms of ease of use, security, connection speed, customer service, and other factors.
 We’ve put together a list of the best VPNs for websites blocked due to the GDPR based on the following criteria: